jitendra-modi/esocialize-portal/VERCEL-DEPLOYMENT.md

-# Deploying to Vercel
+# Vercel Deployment Guide

-This document provides instructions for deploying the E-Socialize Management System to Vercel.
+This document provides instructions for deploying the E-Socialize Information Portal to Vercel.

 ## Prerequisites